 Commitment to make individual contributions to the work of the Commission;

 Active promotion of the work of the Commission, including serving as a spokesperson and/or presenter of information regarding the Commission; and,

 Management of their time and schedule to assure sufficient participation within the Commission’s process for planning, development, and actualization of the Commission’s vision and mission.

 Commission Member Responsibility:

 Participation in face-to-face, as well as virtual meetings of the Commission, as called by the Chair.
-A maximum of four face-to-face meetings per year is anticipated; virtual or electronic meetings are projected to be minimal, as driven by necessity;
+A maximum of four face-to-face meetings per year is anticipated; virtual or electronic meetings as driven by necessity;

 Mutual respect for other members of the Commission and their opinions;